edbook/Mathematical_Analysis_I/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Stærðfræðigreining I (STÆ104G), Háskóli Íslands, haust 2017
+Stærðfræðigreining I (STÆ104G), Háskóli Íslands, haust 2019
 ===========================================================

-Kennarar: Benedikt Steinar Magnússon, bsm@hi.is, og Auðunn Skúta Snæbjarnarson, audunnskuta@hi.is.
+Kennari: Jón Ingólfur Magnússon, jim@hi.is.

-Höfundur efnis: Benedikt Steinar Magnússon.
+Höfundur efnis: Benedikt Steinar Magnússon, bsm@hi.is.

 .. todo::
     **Global**: